Frequently Asked Questions

 If you are a mechanical rights organization (CMO) based outside of the United States, and you have any questions about joining to become a Member of The MLC, please contact The MLC at international@themlc.com.

-Here’s who needs to Connect to Collect and become a Member of The MLC:
+Who needs to become a Member of The MLC?

 Yes, you need to become a Member of The MLC even if you are an affiliate of HFA.
 The MLC will pay you your digital mechanical royalties from U.S. DSPs operating under the blanket license.
 HFA will pay you other royalties based on your agreement with HFA.

-There is no cost to become a Member of The MLC.
+Does it cost anything to become a Member of The MLC?

 Becoming a Member of The MLC does not replace other memberships or membership activities.